Skip to content

 Maria Montessori thought that culture was absorbed by the child through individual experiences in an environment full of opportunities for exploration and hands-on activity

-Loris Malaguzzi, creator of the Reggio Emilia method, developed the theory that learning is a “self-constructive” process, that is, the result of the free initiative of the children themselves.
+Loris Malaguzzi, creator of the Reggio Emilia approach, developed the theory that learning is a “self-constructive” process, that is, the result of the free initiative of the children themselves.

-Discovery, play and self-constructive learning: these are the principles that inspired Arthonauts, the first art sticker album.
+Discovery, play and self-constructive learning: these are the principles that inspired Artonauti, the first art sticker collection.

 THE KEY IS HAVING FUN!